 "I have cried, but I never cried during the explosions or the outbursts.
 You cannot cry.
 You cannot show any emotion.
 You cannot show any feelings.
 You’re hollow.
 You’re empty.”

 This is not some Reuters report from the deserts of Afghanistan.
 The Ryan family lived in Bridgetown, Nova Scotia.

-And if it can happen in Bridgetown, it must be happening on far too many homes across Canada.
+And if it can happen in Bridgetown, it might be happening on far too many homes across Canada.
 These women need adaptive law to protect them from the monsters who, apparently, are in our neighborhoods.

 For the record, Michael Ryan has since released an intriguing video which suggests that his ex-wife made the abuse allegations up just to play into a custody battle for their daughter Aimée - a battle, he points out, that he won.

-Ms Ryan was a local school teacher.
+What seems to be facts agreeable to all is that Ms Ryan was a local school teacher.
 She had two universities degrees.
 She came from a large family with six sisters and two brothers.
 She married Michael Ryan in 1992 and they had one child.

-They moved to Edmonton in 1993 and because of some remark she made concerning Pierre Elliott Trudeau, some trigger went off in Mr. Ryan.
+The family moved to Edmonton in 1993 and because of some remark she made concerning Pierre Elliott Trudeau, some trigger went off in Mr. Ryan.
 Again, from the Court record, he apparently:

 "… started to yell and scream at her, pushed her up against the wall, squeezed her neck, and punched the wall."1

 Rather than run, a decision she would later regret, she decided initially to simply avoid, back out of or meekly concede in any conversation in which they had a difference of opinion.

 Still, once begun, the abuse continued she alleged, including these chilling words she presented to the Court: